Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 - inputs: G_in, R, P
 - output: G_out

-Step 1: Iterate through every rating in R and establish two arrays:
+Step 1: Iterate through every rating in R and establish two variables:
 - aRatees, an array of all ratees
 - oRaters, a lookup table of all raters and their influence scores which will be used in subsequent steps